rosafilgueira/Spark_EDDIE_TextMining/README.md

   	[application-arguments]

-We have configured all of our PBS jobs and spark scripts to detect automatically the *master-url* (using the *master.log* file) and the total number of cores available (using *worker.log*), you dont have to type them yourself in the *bin/spark-submit*.
+We have configured all of our PBS jobs and Spark scripts to detect automatically the *master-url* (using the *master.log* file) and the total number of cores available (using *worker.log*), you dont have to type them yourself in the *bin/spark-submit*.

-### Launching Spark-Pi application
+### Launching the *Spark-Pi* application

 Via a PBS-job, which acts as the driver: